-How Much Calorie Deficit Do You Need for Six Pack Abs?
+How Much Caloric Deficit Should You Create for Getting a Ripped Physique with Six Pack Abs?

-After you calculate your daily calorie expenditure and body fat percentage, use this table to determine the daily caloric deficit you need to create for six pack abs:
+After you find out your daily calorie expenditure and body fat percentage, use the following chart to determine the daily caloric deficit you need to create:

-Your Macros: How Much Protein, Fat and Carbs You Should Eat
+Six Pack Abs Diet Macros: How Much Protein, Fat, and Carbs Should You Eat to Get Ripped?

 First, you need to eat your animal protein.
 Eating enough animal protein will accomplish a few things: